Mission Climate Neutral Cities 2030

 The Climate Neutral Cities 2030 initiative is testing new ways of working and new solutions, learning and sharing what we do to speed up the transition journey.
 The Climate City Contract 2030 tool is the hub of this joint effort.
 Each city collects its climate and sustainability commitments in the contract, which is revised and signed every year.
 The six authorities and Viable Cities describe in the contract how we will support the cities' local transition journeys.

-In the 23 cities of the Climate Neutral Cities 2030 initiative, countless efforts are underway that contribute to all this.
+The 48 cities in the Climate Neutral Cities 2030 initiative - 33 pioneer cities and 15 twin cities linking arms with a pioneer city - have countless efforts underway to contribute to all of this.
 They are working to reduce greenhouse gas emissions, to save energy, to create mobility for all, to engage more people, to govern and lead in new ways.
 And they are all sharing their experiences to work together to create the new normal: climate-neutral cities by 2030 - with a good life for all, within the limits of the planet.

 Luleå